randhir111/shopify-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

-32. ### Difference between Checkout.liquid and Checkout Extensibility.
+32. ### Difference between Checkout liquid and Checkout Extensibility.
     Previously, Shopify Plus merchants used checkout.liquid to customize their checkout by editing Liquid templates directly.
 While this gave full control over layout and styling, it was risky, hard to maintain, and is now deprecated.
 Shopify has replaced this with Checkout Extensibility, which uses UI extensions, Functions, and Pixels to safely customize checkout in a structured, app-based way.
 Extensibility ensures customizations are upgrade-safe, works with one-page checkout and Shop Pay, and allows apps to extend checkout securely.
 While checkout.liquid offered more direct control, Checkout Extensibility is the modern, scalable, and future-proof approach.

     **[⬆ Back to Top](#table-of-contents)**